About Haiku

 8.)
 Rhyme This needs no explanation.
 However, rhymes in Japanese are much easier than rhymes in English since, as Reichhold points out, there are only five vowels – a bit like Italian.
 Rhyming is actually far more ubiquitous than English translations would lead you to believe but, unlike Sonnets, rhyming is not considered part and parcel of the haiku form.
 It happens when it happens.
 Nonetheless, for the sake of completion, I’ll give an example from one of my own haiku – master that I am.
 My self-appointed haiku name is bottlecap, (because of my glasses).

-the little girl
+girl

-runs round and round and all the leaves
+····running round and round as the leaves

-fall down
+········fall down

 (This would be more of a slant rhyme and internal rhyme, I suppose.)